-171-Competence of worker-general diving work- general qualifications
+171-Competence of worker-general diving work-qualifications

-- (1) A person must not carry out any type of general diving work unless the person holds a certificate for general diving work, issued by a training organisation, that demonstrates that the person has acquired the relevant competencies for that type of general diving work - (2) This regulation does not apply in relation to incidental diving work or limited scientific diving work. - (3) In subregulation (1)-
+- (1) A person must not carry out any type of general diving work unless the person holds a certificate for general diving work, issued by a training organisation, that demonstrates that the person has acquired the relevant competencies for that type of general diving work. - (2) This regulation does not apply in relation to incidental diving work or limited scientific diving work. - (3) In subregulation (1)-

-relevant competencies means the competencies specified in AS/NZS 4005.2:2000 (Training and certification of recreational divers) or AS/NZS 2815 (Training and certification of occupational divers) that are relevant to the type of general diving work to which subregulation (1) applies.
+relevant competencies means the competencies specified in AS/NZS 2815 (Training and certification of occupational divers) that are relevant to the type of general diving work to which subregulation (1) applies.

-171A-Competence of worker-general diving work-additional knowledge and skill
+171A-Competence of worker-general diving work-knowledge and skill

-- (1) In addition to regulation 171, a person must not carry out general diving work unless the person has, through training, qualification or experience, acquired sound knowledge and skill in relation to the following: - (a) the application of diving physics;
+- (1) A person must not carry out general diving work unless the person has, through training, qualification or experience, acquired sound knowledge and skill in relation to the following: - (a) the application of diving physics; - (b) the use, inspection and maintenance of diving equipment (including emergency equipment) and air supply of the type to be used in the proposed general diving work;